mikolajkazmierczak/engineering-thesis/README.md

 ## "Web system supporting product catalog management and client queries"

+This project was created for [REED](https://reed.kalisz.pl/) company that specializes in comprehensive printing and advertising services.
-This project is a web-based system designed to support product catalog management and handle customer inquiries.
+They needed a web-based system designed to support product catalog management and handle customer inquiries.
 It consists of two main components: a public-facing website and an admin panel.

 The system addresses the limitations of the client's existing solution, such as slow loading times, a cumbersome administrative interface, and the lack of personalized price calculators.
 The new system is tailored to the client's needs, with some key improvements: